 When the school day begins students are expected to be present in school sat in their timetabled classroom ready to learn.
 A warning bell may sound to indicate the time to move.
-The school will issue a 30-minute, same day detention for students who are late to school without a reported valid reason.
-Students who do not attend this detention will be placed in reflection on the following day.
-Parents/carers will be notified via Parents App messaging for late detentions.
-If a child has a persistent late record, parents/carers will be asked to meet with the Attendance Officers to resolve the problem, but parents/carers can approach the school at any time if they are having problems getting their child to school on time.
+The school may issue a detention for students who are late to school without a reported valid reason.
+All schools will provide details of detentions to students of when, and for how long.
+Students that do not attend this detention may receive additional consequences.
+Schools will inform parents/carers of any detentions.

+If a child has a persistent late record, parents/carers will be asked to meet with the School's Attendance Officer(s) to resolve the problem, but parents/carers can approach the school at any time if they are having problems getting their child to school on time.